quicwg/base-drafts/draft-ietf-quic-transport.md

 #### Receiving ACK Frames {#ecn-ack}

-An endpoint that sets ECT(0) or ECT(1) codepoints on packets records the ECN counts it has received in ACK frames.
-An endpoint validates the ECN counts by comparing the counts in each new ACK frame against the last ACK frame that was successfully processed.
+Erroneous application of markings in the network can result in ECN marking providing bad information.
+Before using ECN counts, an endpoint validates the ECN counts by comparing the counts in each ACK frame it processes against the last ACK frame that was successfully processed.
 The increase in ECN counts is validated based on the markings that were applied to packets that are newly acknowledged in the ACK frame.

 If an ACK frame newly acknowledges a packet that the endpoint sent with either ECT(0) or ECT(1) codepoints set, ECN validation fails if ECN counts are not